Using the Device Preset Manager

 Selecting a Device

-When no device is selected, the main area shows your Your Devices dashboard (any devices that already have saved presets) and a Brand / Model picker at the top.
+When no device is selected, the main area shows the Your Devices dashboard (devices that already have saved presets) and a Brand / Model picker at the top.

 - Choose a Model from the second dropdown.